dylanaraps/neofetch/README.md

 **NOTE:** Fetch can be uninstalled easily using `make uninstall`.

 **NOTE:** Fetch can also be run from any directory like a normal script,<br \>
-you'll just be missing the ascii distro logos and config file functionality.
+you'll just be missing the ascii distro logos and automatic config file creation.

 <!-- }}} -->